stt-datacore/website/static/crew/tmir_crew.md

 series: ent
 memory_alpha:
 bigbook_tier: 8
-events: 8
+events: 11
 in_portal: true
 published: true
 ---

-Infamous throughout the Captain division of arena for her instant damage at 4 seconds with hefty passive EV.
+Infamous throughout the Captain division of arena for her instant damage at four seconds with hefty passive EV.
 Outside of that, Vulcan events and +1 to their collection aren't bad pickups if your other behold choices are uninspiring.